junxit/us-congress-code/title-26/chapter-1/sec-45x.md

     - **(L)** in the case of a battery module, an amount equal to the product of—
       - **(i)** $10 (or, in the case of a battery module which does not use battery cells, $45), multiplied by
       - **(ii)** subject to paragraph (4), the capacity of such battery module (expressed on a kilowatt-hour basis), and
-    - **(M)** in the case of any applicable critical mineral, an amount equal to 10 percent of the costs incurred by the taxpayer with respect to production of such mineral.
+    - **(M)** in the case of any applicable critical mineral, an amount equal to 10 percent (2.5 percent in the case of metallurgical coal) of the costs incurred by the taxpayer with respect to production of such mineral.
   - **(2)** *Applicable amounts*
     - **(A)** *Wind energy components* For purposes of paragraph (1)(F)(ii), the applicable amount with respect to any wind energy component shall be—
       - **(i)** in the case of a blade, 2 cents,